-All Upper Sixth pupils at Reed’s are prefects and this is because we expect them to set an example and shape the ethos of the school.
+We expect all our Upper Sixth pupils at Reed’s to set an example and shape the ethos of the school.
 They do this successfully in numerous ways, acting as student mentors for the younger pupils, as well as taking the lead in many House activities to raise money for their chosen charities.
 The notion of responsibility is developed from an early age with leadership training in the Second and Fourth Forms and the existence of Lower School prefects, all of which serve to develop our pupils’ character.

-We believe that it is our duty to prepare Reed’s pupils for the demands of the modern world and also to inspire in them a desire to shape it for the better.
+We believe that it is our duty to prepare our pupils for the demands of the modern world and also to inspire in them a desire to shape it for the better.

 Our pupils are exposed to an exhilarating array of opportunities during their time at Reed’s.
 Whether it is working with our partner charity in the townships of South Africa or speaking at the Toastmasters public speaking society; whether as an officer in the Combined Cadet Force or trekking across the Brecon Beacons for the Gold Duke of Edinburgh scheme, we believe that the richness of our pupils’ educational experiences develops an independence that cannot be taught.